LukeGrahamLandry/franca/backend/README.md

 - Emit Elf executables (and relocatable libraries) directly
   - WIP: I can't do dynamic libraries yet and exes rely on franca_runtime_init
 - Added a Web Assembly target (outputs the binary format directly).
-  - WIP: does not correctly follow the extern-c abi for small structs and pointers.
   - WIP: no dynamic/relocatable libraries and can't export/import globals.
   - WIP: code quality is poor. there's lots of low hanging fruit optimisations in wasm/isel.fr.
   - WIP: irreducible control flow is not supported.